LGBTQ themes in American mainstream comics: 2000s

 In 2002, Marvel revived Rawhide Kid in their Marvel MAX imprint, introducing the first openly gay comic book character to star in his own magazine.
 The first edition of Rawhide Kid's gay saga was called Slap Leather.
 According to a CNN.com article, "The new series pairs the original artist, John Severin, now 86, with Ron Zimmerman, a television writer.
 Making the Rawhide Kid gay was Zimmerman's idea.
 The character's sexuality is conveyed indirectly, through euphemisms and puns, and the comic's style is campy.
 Conservative groups protested the gay take on the character, which they claimed would corrupt children, and the covers carried an "Adults only" label.

 The Young Avengers series, which debuted in 2005, featured two gay teenager major characters, Hulkling and Wiccan, from its inception.
 The characters' sexuality was criticised by some readers and defended by the writers in an extended series of letters on the title's letters page.
 The Young Avengers earned Marvel its first (and to date only) GLAAD Award Best Comic Book Award in 2005.
 Hulkling was originally planned to be a female character: According to Tom Brevoort, "Originally, Allan pitched Hulkling as a female character using her shape-changing abilities to pose as a man.
 I suspect this was as close as Allan felt he could get to depicting an openly gay relationship in a Marvel comic.
 But as we got underway... he started to have second thoughts and approached me about maintaining Hulkling and Wiccan as two involved male characters."

-In the latest incarnation of X-Factor, written by Peter David, Rictor and his longtime friend Shatterstar (with whom he previously had an ambiguous relationship) were shown in an on-panel kiss.
+In X-Factor, written by Peter David, Rictor and his longtime friend Shatterstar (with whom he previously had an ambiguous relationship) were shown in an on-panel kiss.
 After the issue was published, David confirmed Rictor and Shatterstar's bisexuality in his blog and expressed his desire to develop the relationship between them further.
 Shortly after, one of Shatterstar's creators, Rob Liefeld, expressed his disapproval of David's decision.
 Despite his complaints, David and Marvel editor-in-chief Joe Quesada defended the development, and the story went on as planned.